Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

       Use case name
           Verify createSettings when a user begins a new Sudoku game Description
-          Test the createSettings function when a user begins a new Sudoku game Pre-conditions
+          Test the createSettings method when a user begins a new Sudoku game Pre-conditions
           A unique Game_ID is generated for the new Sudoku game, and the Settings table does not already have an entry for that Game_ID
       Test steps
-          1. Call the createSettings function with Game_ID
+          1. Call the createSettings method with Game_ID
-          2. Retrieve the created settings for Game_ID using the getSettings function Expected result
+          2. Retrieve the created settings for Game_ID using the getSettings method Expected result
-          The function should create a new settings entry with default values for Game_ID, and the retrieved settings should match the default values.
+          The method should create a new settings entry with default values for Game_ID, and the retrieved settings should match the default values.
 The default settings should be applied to the new Sudoku game
       Actual result
           A new settings entry is created with default values for Game_ID, and the retrieved settings match the default values.
 The default settings are applied to the new Sudoku game
       Status (Pass/Fail)